NichKu/TransMethylCFDx/README.md

 - Snakemake >= 7.17

 > **Note**
-> For the pipeline to run, a conda environment will be created with all necessary dependencies and will be done automatically.
+> A conda environment with all necessary dependencies will be created automatically.
 These above requirements are only needed to launch the pipeline.

 ## Download